billamiable/Reinforcement_Learning_Assignment/README.md

-My implementation of assignment for CS 294-112 (Deep Reinforcement Learning) at UC Berkeley in 2018.
+My implementation of assignment for CS 294-112 (Deep Reinforcement Learning) at UC Berkeley in Fall 2018.